OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-scenario/README.md

     npm install --global http-server
     ```

-2. Use a tool such as openssl to generate a self-signed certificate that you can use for the web server.
+2. Use a tool such as openssl to generate a self-signed certificate for the web server.
 Move the cert.pem and key.pem files to the webworker-customfunction folder for this sample.
 3. From a command prompt, go to the web-worker folder and run the following command:

     ```console